We disrupt temperature sensing

 Viliam is responsible for all technical aspects of our operation.
 In his professional career, he worked in R&D positions at various institutes including research projects at Max-Planck Institute in Stuttgart, Slovak University of Technology in Bratislava and at Institute of Nanostructured Materials in Bologna.
 He received his PhD degree from the Institute of Physics of at the Slovak Academy of Sciences and holds the degree in material engineering from the Slovak University of Technology.

 Jan is responsible for technology development.
-Before co-founding Espio, he worked for several private companies on various R&D projects in robotics and sensors.
-He has been also involved in development of first Slovak satellite.
+Before co-founding Espio, he worked for several private companies on various R&D projects in robotics, space and sensors.
+He has been also involved in development of second Slovak satellite.
 He holds a PhD degree from the Institute of Physics at the Slovak Academy of Sciences and received his engineering degree in electronics and robotics from Slovak University of Technology in Bratislava.

 Our External and Advisory Team